alemart/surgescript/docs/tutorials/variables.md

 Scoping
 -------
 Variables that are defined before any state or function are *object-level* variables.
-This means that they can be accessed throughout the whole object.
+They can be accessed throughout the whole object.
 On the other hand, variables used exclusively inside states or functions are *local variables*.
 This means that their lifespan is restricted to their own block of code.

 ```
 object "Surge"